 In rare cases a psychotherapist may refer a client (or a prospective client) to a doctor for treatment.

-Harley Street Psychotherapists
+Harley Street Psychotherapists in London's West End

-Harley Street as a centre of excellence
+Harley Street, W1 as a centre of excellence

 Medical practitioners in Harley Street require a special licence which goes towards supporting its world class reputation.
 The choice of a Harley Street practitioner is a guarantee of high professional standards.